LaurentLessard/wordlesolver/README.md

 ![using only solution words as guesses](strat_using_solutions_only.png)

-Still, we are guaranteed to finish in 5 moves or fewer, and the expected value is only a bit higher, at 3.55 moves on average.
+Still, we are guaranteed to finish in 5 moves or fewer, and the expected value is only a bit higher than when all words are allowed, at 3.55 moves on average.

 ## How well can we hope to do?